-Appendix A: Discrimination, victimisation and harassment
+Discrimination, victimisation and harassment

 Discrimination on grounds of race, sex, disability, religion or belief, or sexual orientation is illegal.
 However, for the school community, discrimination is also unacceptable on any of the other grounds referred to in this policy statement.
-Failure to comply with the policy will be fully and promptly investigated using the appropriate procedures in line with Anthony Gells' Behaviour policy.
+Failure to comply with the policy will be fully and promptly investigated using the appropriate procedures in line with Anthony Gell School's Behaviour policy.

-1. There are four ways in which discrimination may occur:
+There are four ways in which discrimination may occur: